orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

 The tasks to be executed can be defined in two ways:

-1. Using an array to run a simple task OR HTTP task OR a sub workflow.
+1. Using an array to run a simple task OR HTTP task OR a [Sub Workflow](./sub-workflow).
     1. Sub Workflows can be used when running more than one task in the fork per array item.
 2. Using input parameters.